nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] In `Openproject`, as a user `admin`, select any `OpenProject` Project (for example, `Demo Project`) in `OpenProject`.
 - [ ] Navigate to `Project settings > Files` of `Demo Project`.
 - [ ] Add a file storage name `Nextcloud`( choose `No specific Folder` option ) for `Demo Project`.
+- [ ] Add the nextcloud-created user as the member of Demo Project project.

 ### A4.
 Connect OpenProject with Nextcloud